Saliency Driven Perceptual Image Compression: Results

 \section{Results}

-Here we show the results of human evaluations on image compression.
-A different way to compare techniques is to see how the reconstructed images do on a computer vision task with a net pre-trained on uncompressed images for that task.
-Specifically, we look at object detection and segmentation.
-Each lossy compression method creates certain kind of artifacts and these impact the task.
-For example Dwibedi ~\etal \cite{dwibedi2017cut} show that for object detectors such as Faster-RCNN \cite{fasterrcnn} region-based consistency is important and pixel level artifacts can affect the performance.
+The results of image compression are shown using human evaluations.
+Another way to compare compression methods is to judge how well the reconstructed images do on a computer vision task.
+The model for this task is pre-trained on uncompressed images, specifically, object detection and segmentation are investigated.
+Each lossy compression method creates a certain kind of artefacts that impact the task.
+For example, Dwibedi ~\etal \cite{dwibedi2017cut} show that for object detectors such as Faster-RCNN \cite{fasterrcnn} region-based consistency is important and pixel-level artefacts can affect the performance.
 Thus a compression method which distorts the region based consistency will perform poorly for object detection.
-This may be viewed as another kind of evaluation of a compression technique.
-We demonstrate that on all three metrics our approach does really well.
-Sec. \ref{sec:percp_sim_metrices} shows that the widely used metrics PSNR and MS-SSIM are inadequate for judging different compression methods.
-However, for completeness we also show results on PSNR and MS-SSIM.
+We view this as another evaluation of a compression technique.
+We demonstrate that on all three metrics our approach outperforms competing methods.
+Section \ref{sec:percp_sim_metrices} shows that the widely used metrics PSNR and MS-SSIM are inadequate for judging different compression methods.
+However, for completeness, results on PSNR and MS-SSIM are also reported.

-\textbf{Comparison and other Codecs}: We compare the proposed method with the state-of-the-art image compression models from Lee~\etal \cite{lee2018context} based on variational autoencoders.
+\paragraph{Comparison with other compression methods.} We compare the proposed method with the state-of-the-art image compression models from Lee~\etal \cite{lee2018context} based on variational autoencoders.
 We also compare to a single-level auto-regressive compression method Mentzer et al \cite{mentzer2018conditional} and two engineered methods BPG \cite{bpg} and JPEG-2000 \cite{skodras2001jpeg}.
 We use the Kakadu\footnote{http://kakadusoftware.com/} implementation for JPEG-2000 and use BPG in the 4:4:4 chroma format following \cite{mentzer2018conditional,rippel2017real}.